PULSE Lab

 If you're interested in doing a PhD, you should apply directly through the iSchool website.
 However, you're more than welcome to reach out if you have any questions about our work, lab culture, etc.

-Co-pilot
+Co-pilot (L1)

 Are you interested in trying out research, but don't have any background?
 Co-pilots are members of the lab that can help out whenever they want, without a minimum number of hours per week.
 They are generally assigned to a specific project, but are free to move between projects if they want.
 Co-pilots...

-• Have no minimum hourly requirement.
+• Have no minimum hourly requirement (3 hours expected if for-credit).

 • Can help out whenever they want.